Kyushu's northernmost city is a place for learning, entertainment, and relaxation

 Kokura Castle is a well-restored castle that has become a symbol of Kitakyushu and is the only standing castle keep in Fukuoka Prefecture.
 The keep is bordered by a moat on two sides and on the other two by the castle's extensive grounds, which are collectively known as Katsuyama Park.
 The park is home to hundreds of cherry trees that transform the look of Kokura Castle each April during sakura season.

-The Moji Port Retro Area is home to a number of historic buildings that survive from the late 19th century.
+Moji Port is home to a number of historic buildings that survive from the late 19th century.
 In 1889, the port was designated a "special national port" due to its proximity to China and its importance as a coal exporting hub.

 The port flourished, with a number of financial institutions and merchant companies settling in the area and constructing western-style buildings.

-The Moji Port Area is home to the Kitakyushu branch of the Idemitsu Museum of Arts and the Mojiko Retro Observation Room.
+The area is also home to the Kitakyushu branch of the Idemitsu Museum of Arts and the Mojiko Retro Observation Room.
 This observation point provides great views of the Moji Port Area, the city of Shimonoseki and the Kanmon Straits.